bigchaindb/bigchaindb/bigchaindb/common/schema/README.md

 The aim is to provide:

-- a strict definition of the data structures used in BigchainDB
+- a strict definition of the data structures used in BigchainDB,
-- a language independent tool to validate the structure of incoming/outcoming data (there are several ready to use [implementations](http://json-schema.org/implementations.html) written in different languages)
+- a language-independent tool to validate the structure of incoming/outcoming data.
+(There are several ready to use [implementations](http://json-schema.org/implementations.html) written in different languages.)

 ## Sources

+The files defining the JSON Schema for transactions (`transaction_*.yaml`) are based on the [IPDB Transaction Spec](https://github.com/ipdb/ipdb-tx-spec).
+If you want to add a new transaction version, you must add it to the IPDB Transaction Spec first.
+(You can't change the JSON Schema files for old versions.
+Those were used to validate old transactions and are needed to re-check those transactions.)

 The file defining the JSON Schema for votes (`vote.yaml`) is BigchainDB-specific.

-The files defining the JSON Schema for transactions (`transaction_*.yaml`) are copied from the [IPDB Protocol](https://github.com/ipdb/ipdb-protocol).
-If you want to add a new version, you must add it to the IPDB Protocol first.
-(You can't change existing versions.
-Those were used to validate old transactions and are needed to re-check those transactions.)

 ## Learn about JSON Schema